List of Negima! Magister Negi Magi chapters

 The cover of Negima!
-Magister Negi Magi volume 1 as released by Kodansha on July 17, 2003 in Japan.
+Magister Negi Magi volume 1 as released by Kodansha on July 17, 2003, in Japan.

 The chapters of Negima!
-Magister Negi Magi are written and illustrated by Ken Akamatsu, the same person who wrote and illustrated the immensely popular series A.I.
+Magister Negi Magi are written and illustrated by Ken Akamatsu, the same person who wrote and illustrated series, such as A.I.
 Love You and Love Hina.
 The series is being serialized in Japan in Weekly Shōnen Magazine and is being collected into bound novels by Kodansha.
 It has been licensed for an English-language release in the United States and Canada by Del Rey Manga, and in the United Kingdom by Tanoshimi.

 The series was adapted into a 26-episode-long anime television series by the Japanese animation studio Xebec and originally aired on TV Tokyo.
 It has been licensed for an English release in the United States by Funimation Entertainment, and has aired on the Funimation Channel.
 In addition, four original video animations (OVAs) have been made, as well as a TV drama series.